-- God imputes (freely gives) the righteousness of Christ to the sinner so that the justified sinner is as positively perfect, as sinlessly righteous as Jesus Christ Himself.
+- God imputes (freely gives, applies to the account of) the righteousness of Christ to the sinner so that the justified sinner is as positively perfect, as sinlessly righteous as Jesus Christ Himself.

 - God’s verdict is always based on Christ’s righteousness, never on any personal good works or any personal righteousness or religious goodness in the justified sinner.

 - God’s verdict comes in response to faith, believing what God said.
 Justification by faith is never based on merit or good works or religious works or religious heritage or legalism or law keeping - that is the meaning of “freely by his grace.”

 Ten dollar words